1994 Illinois gubernatorial election

 The 1994 Illinois gubernatorial election was held on November 8, 1994.
-Incumbent Republican Governor Jim Edgar won reelection in the greatest landslide in Illinois history, excepting the election of 1818.
+Incumbent Republican Governor Jim Edgar won reelection in a landslide.
 Edgar carried 101 of the state's 102 counties over the Democratic nominee, State Comptroller Dawn Clark Netsch, with Netsch only winning Gallatin County by a narrow margin.
+This was the first time in Illinois that a woman was a major party's nominee for governor, with 2006 being the only other time.

-To date, this is the most recent statewide election in which Cook County voted for the Republican candidate and the most recent election in which a Republican governor won a second term in Illinois.
+To date, this is the most recent statewide election in which Cook County voted for a Republican candidate, a Republican governor won a second term in Illinois, and the last time any gubernatorial candidate received over 60% of the vote.
+Clark Netsch's 34% of the vote was the worst performance for a Democratic gubernatorial nominee in almost a century.

-Election information
+Additionally, this is to date the closest a gubernatorial candidate has ever come to winning every single county in the state; Edgar lost Gallatin County by a mere 3 votes, less than 0.01%.

+Edgar won 70% of whites and 20% of African Americans.

+Background

-The primaries and general elections coincided with those for congress, as well as those for other state offices.
+The primaries and general elections coincided with those for Congress, as well as those for other state offices.
 The election was part of the 1994 Illinois elections.

 The 1994 midterm elections saw a strong showing by the Republican Party, which was dubbed the "Republican Revolution".

-Turnout

 For the primaries, turnout for the gubernatorial primaries was 29.16%, with 1,794,357 votes cast and turnout for the lieutenant gubernatorial primaries was 23.44% with 1,442,160 votes cast.
 For the general election, turnout was 50.77%, with 3,106,556 votes cast.